lucifer-kj/review_app/README.md

 ## Project Overview

-A comprehensive customer review and invoice management system built with modern web technologies.
+A comprehensive customer review management system built with modern web technologies.

 ## How to run this project locally